 This information about dosing raises another important point.
 Psilocybin mushrooms vary greatly in terms of the composition and concentration of active ingredients.
 Here, the study dosed participants with 100% psilocybin — NOT mushrooms.
 Mushrooms contain a variety of different psychoactive molecules including several psilocybin derivatives (like psilocin) and also phenylethylamines and other molecules.

 Progress in the psilocybin space will require distinguishing “the mushrooms” from each of the active ingredients found in them.
-First, those active ingredients probably interact with each other, providing effects different from administering them individually in their isolated and purified form.
+(A shift in focus from mushrooms to molecules).
+First, much like cannabis pharmacology, those active ingredients interact with each other, providing effects different from administering them individually in their isolated and purified form.
+See Entourage Effect.
 Second, the concentration of active ingredients (e.g. psilocybin and/or psilocin) varies from mushroom to mushroom, whereas the study involves dosing people with precise quantities of one compound.